 Trying to get fit, build muscle, or lose weight?
-You may want to consider DNAFit, a company which customizes your workout to your DNA.
-We at Genomelink think it is of the utmost importance to select the DNA testing company that is right for you.
-As such, we have provided our standardized review of DNAFit, so you can easily compare it with other companies.
+You may want to consider DNAFit, a company that customizes your workout to your DNA.
+We, at Genomelink, think it is of the utmost importance to select the genetic DNA testing company that is right for you.
+As such, we have provided our standardized DNAFit review so you can easily compare it with other companies.
 Check it out below!

 1. About the Company

 3. DNAFit Reviews

 Location: London, England, UK